 Avoid foods that are high in calories.
 It is important to get all of the nutrition you need without eating too many calories.

-- DO NOT drink much alcohol.
+- Do not drink much alcohol.
 Alcohol has a lot of calories, but it does not provide nutrition.
 You can absorb alcohol much more quickly after gastric bypass, and you won’t be able to tolerate as much as you did before surgery.

 - Avoid carbonated drinks (drinks with bubbles), or let them go flat before drinking.

 Portions and serving sizes still count.
 Your dietitian or nutritionist can give you suggested serving sizes of the foods in your diet.

 If you gain weight after gastric bypass surgery, ask yourself:

 - Am I eating too many high-calorie foods or drinks?